braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/multivariate_analytics.md

 ### Personalized variant (early access) {#personalized-variant}

 If you selected **Personalized Variant** for your optimization when setting up your campaign, you have access to an additional tab of your campaign analytics called **A/B Test Result**.
-This tab is available after personalized variants are sent to the remaining users in your test.
+After personalized variants are sent to the remaining users in your test, this tab shows the results of that send.

 The **A/B Test Result** is divided into two tabs: **Initial Test** and **Personalized Variant**.